kazabooboo/gizra.com/app/_posts/2016-06-2-drupal8-migrate-files.md

 from older Drupal 7, and were kind enough to [blog post](https://evolvingweb.ca/blog/bringing-files-along-for-ride-to-d8) about it.

 However, we were still missing another piece of the puzzle, as we wanted to migrate files from an outside directory, directly into Drupal.
-I gave my good friend [@jsacksick](https://twitter.com/jsacksick) a poke (it's easy, as he sits right in front of me), and he gave me the answer in a silver plate.
+I gave my good friend [@jsacksick](https://twitter.com/jsacksick) a poke (it's easy, as he sits right in front of me), and he gave me the answer on a silver platter.

 ## An example for super heroes